 The example shown below demonstrates writing and reading from the AD6620.
 For this example, the chip is set up in diversity channel real mode.
-Therefore, there four data words (2 I's and 2 Q's) are generated as receiver data.
+Therefore, there four data words (two Is and two Qs) are generated as receiver data.
 Thus four commands can be shifted into the SDI port.
 These are shown below.
 Additionally, the chip is configured with a word length of 16 bits.
-The AD6620 response with 5 words per frame (2 I's, 2Q's and the appended read word.
+The AD6620 response with five words per frame (two Is, two Qs and the appended read word).